qur/withmock/scenarios/README.txt

 has_init	- If a package we are processing has init methods, then we
 		  need to make sure they are called when mocking is disabled - otherwise the package will not behave correctly.

+issue25		- If a package that is being mocked imports a non-existant
+                  package from a file that should be excluded by a build tag (e.g. using a package that only exists in a newer version of Go), then we will error out when trying to process that file as we will fail to find the import.
+We should probably assume that the file won't be compiled - but try and setup a nice error in case it is ...